-Set forth below is a summary of the fees paid to our independent registered public accounting firm, PricewaterhouseCoopers LLP, for fiscal years 2010 and 2009.
+Set forth below is a summary of the fees paid to our independent registered public accounting firm, PricewaterhouseCoopers LLP, for fiscal years 2011 and 2010.

-2010 2009
+2011 2010

 (In tho usands)

-Audit Fees \$2,479 \$2,198
+Audit Fees \$2,638 \$2,479

-Audit-Related Fees 55
+Audit-Related Fees 106

-Tax Fees 88 160
+Tax Fees 20 88

 All Other Fees

-Total \$2,567 \$2,413
+Total \$2,764 \$2,567

 Audit Fees.
-Audit fees consist primarily of fees billed for professional services rendered for the audit of our annual financial statements and internal controls over financial reporting, review of the financial statements included in each of our quarterly reports on Form 10-Q, assistance with and review of documents filed with the

-SEC and/or used in conjunction with public and private securities offerings and work performed by tax professionals in connection with the audit and quarterly reviews.
-PricewaterhouseCoopers LLP has estimated that its audit fee for the annual audit of our financial statements for the 2011 fiscal year will be approximately \$1.3 million to \$1.45 million.
+Audit fees consist primarily of fees billed for professional services rendered for the audit of our annual financial statements and effectiveness of internal control over financial reporting, review of the financial statements included in each of our quarterly reports on Form 10-Q, assistance with and review of documents filed with the SEC and/or used in conjunction with public and private securities offerings and work performed by tax professionals in connection with the audits and quarterly reviews.

 Audit-Related Fees.
-Audit-related fees consist primarily of due diligence, consultation regarding financial accounting and reporting standards and for the audit of financial statements presented in lieu of the financial statements required under Rule 3-05 of Regulation S-X with respect to certain assets acquired by the Company in 2010.
+Audit-related fees consist primarily of due diligence, consultation regarding financial accounting and reporting standards and for the audit of financial statements presented in lieu of the financial statements required under Rule 3-05 of Regulation S-X with respect to certain assets acquired by the Company in 2011.